devtron-labs/devtron/docs/user-guide/security-features.md

 These comprehensive scan reports provide valuable insights, including information about identified vulnerabilities, their severity levels, and any corresponding Common Vulnerabilities and Exposures (CVE) entries.

-{% hint style="info" %}
+{% hint style="warning" %}
+### Who Can Perform This Action?
-Users need to have super-admin permission to view the `Security Scans` page.
+Users need to have super-admin permission to view the 'Security Scans' page.
 {% endhint %}

 ---